-The investment of Authority funds will be made using only those investment types approved by the CTRMA Board and which are in accordance with State of Texas Government Code, Chapter 2256.
+The investment of Authority funds will be made using only those investment types approved by the Board and which are in accordance with the PFIA.
 The approved investment types will be limited to the following:

 - A. Allowable Investments - 1.
-U.S. Treasury and Federal Agency Issues; - 2.
-Certificates of Deposit issued by a state or national bank domiciled in the State of Texas guaranteed or insured by the FDIC or its successor, collateralized with U.S. Treasury or Agency issues whose market value is 102% of the Authority's investment, pledged and held with the Authority's custodial bank; and, - 3.
+U.S. Treasury and Federal Agency Issues. - 2.
+Certificates of Deposit as authorized under Section 2256.010 of the PFIA. - 3.
 Repurchase Agreements, including flexible Repurchase Agreements, collateralized by U.S. Treasury or Federal Agency Securities whose market value is 102% of the Authority's investment and are pledged and held with the Authority's custodial bank or a third-party safekeeping agent approved by the Authority.
 Repurchase agreements must also be secured in accordance with State law.
-Each counter party to a repurchase transaction is required to sign a copy of the Bond Market Association Public Securities Association Master Repurchase Agreement as approved by the CTRMA Board.
-An executed copy of this agreement must be on file before the Authority enters into any transactions with a repo counter-party. - 4.
+Each counter party to a repurchase transaction is required to sign a copy of an Investment Repurchase Agreement under the guidelines of Section 2256.011 of the PFIA, using the Bond Market Association Public Securities Association Master Repurchase Agreement as a general guide and with such changes thereto as are deemed in the best interest of the Authority.
+Such an Agreement must be executed prior to entering into any transaction with a repo counter-party. - 4.
 Guaranteed Investment Contracts (GIC's) collateralized by U.S. Treasury or Federal Agency Securities whose market value is 102% of the Authority's investment and are pledged and held with the Authority's custodial bank or a third-party safekeeping agent approved by the Authority.
 Bond proceeds, other than bond proceeds representing reserves and funds maintained for debt service purposes, may not be invested for a term which exceeds five years from the date of bond issuance. - 5.
 Obligations of states, agencies, counties, cities, and other political subdivisions of any State having been rated as to investment quality by a nationally recognized investment rating firm and having received a rating of not less than "AA" or its equivalent, with fixed interest rates and fixed maturities. - 6.
-SEC registered no-load money market mutual funds with a dollar weighted average portfolio maturity of 90 days or less; that fully invest dollar for dollar all Authority funds without sales commissions or loads; and whose investment objectives include the maintenance of a stable net asset value of \$1 per share

-7. Local government investment pools, which are AAA- rated by a nationally recognized bond rating company, e.g., Moody's, S&P, Fitch, and which participation in any particular investment pool(s) has been authorized by resolution of the CTRMA Board, not to exceed 80% of the total investment portfolio less bond funds.
-Bond funds may be invested at 100%.
+SEC registered no-load money market mutual funds with a dollar weighted average portfolio maturity of 90 days or less; that fully invest dollar for dollar all Authority funds without sales commissions or loads; and whose investment objectives include the maintenance of a stable net asset value of \$1 per share - 7.
+Local government investment pools, which are "AAA" rated by a nationally recognized bond rating company (e.g., Moody's, S&P, Fitch), and which participation in any particular investment pool(s) has been authorized by resolution of the Board, not to exceed 80% of the total investment portfolio less bond funds.
+Bond funds may be invested at 100%. - B. Prohibited Investments